Wonhyo: Influence

 Bunhwangsa Pagoda around Buddha's Birthday.

-Wohnyo's work influenced all of East Asian Buddhism.
+Wŏnhyo was one of the three great Buddhist scholars of the Silla Period, alongside Kyŏnghŭng and Taehyŏn.
+Wŏnhyo's work influenced all of East Asian Buddhism.
 His commentaries on various texts were widely respected by Buddhist scholars in Korea, China and Japan.
 As noted by Hee-Sung Keel:

 Wŏnhyo, commonly regarded as the greatest thinker in Korean Buddhism, was a prolific writer who produced no less than eighty-six works, of which twenty-three are extant either completely or partially.
 By his time, most of the important sūtras and treatises had flowed into Korea from China, and they were causing a great deal of confusion for Silla Buddhists, as they had for the Chinese.
 It was Wŏnhyo's genius to interpret all of the texts known to him in a way that would reveal their underlying unity of truth without sacrificing the distinctive message of each text.
 He found his hermeneutical key in the famous Mahāyāna text, the Awakening of Faith (Dasheng Qixin Lun).

 Wohnyo's collaboration with Uisang directly led to the establishment of the influential Hwaeom (Korean Huayan) school as a major stream of thought in Korea.

 Wohnyo is also thought to have founded Korea's lone riverside temple, Silleuksa, in the late 600s.
 While Wonhyo was in Bunhwangsa (in modern Guhwang-dong, Gyeongju), he wrote a number of books.
 For such strong association with Wonhyo, a research center and a shrine named Bogwangjeon hall dedicated to Wonhyo's legacy are located in Bunhwangsa.